Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Spin-phonon models and effective spin interactions

 For general spins, the generated magnetic couplings will usually involve three ($H_1$) or four ($H_2$) spin terms, due to the nested commutator structure.
 The expressions are significantly simplified for $S = 1/2$, where any four spin interactions with a repeated site will reduce to a sum of two and three spin terms,

-Overall, the $S=1/2$ case will generate exchange interactions, three spin chirality terms and a variety of four spin terms including ring exchange.
-We find that the four spin terms are not present in the relatively simple models we study in this paper, although they are not forbidden and a more complicated model may be able to generate ring exchange.
-This formalism can straightforwardly be generalized to include further neighbor exchange terms and to treat higher spins, where biquadratic and other interactions will be generated, although the calculations will be significantly more tedious.
+Overall, the $S=1/2$ case will generate: two-spin exchange interactions, three spin chirality terms, and a variety of four spin terms including ring exchange.
+Once we sum over all $(ijkl)$, we find that the four spin terms cancel to exactly zero in all of the relatively simple models studied in this paper.
+However, they are not forbidden, and we expect that more complicated or less symmetric models will be able to generate four spin terms.
+The formalism we present can straightforwardly be generalized to include further neighbor exchange terms in Eqs. (\ref{eq:Hs}) and (\ref{eq:Hsp}), as well as to treat higher spins, where biquadratic and other interactions will be generated, makingthe calculations significantly more tedious.

-Now we focus on $H_{1,n}$, $H_{2,n}$, which involve nonequilibrium phonon distributions.
+Now we focus on $H_{1,n}$ and $H_{2,n}$, which involve nonequilibrium phonon distributions.
 These are most straightforwardly achievable experimentally by driving IR active optical phonons with light \cite{Nova2017, Cartella2018, Disa2020, Afanasiev2021}.
 The main simplification is then that these nonequilibrium phonon distributions are non-zero only around the Brillouin zone center ($n_{\mathbf{q}=0,\eta}=n_{ \eta}$), and the resulting effective spin interactions can be separated into symmetric and antisymmetric parts arising from $H_{2,n}$ and $H_{1,n}$, respectively,

 The symmetric term, $H_S$ is present for any driven phonon mode with linear spin-phonon coupling, and generates magnetic exchange interactions.
 The antisymmetric term, $H_A$ can only be driven where the phonon modes are degenerate, as non-degenerate modes have real eigenvectors, $f_\eta$, due to the symmetric nature of the dynamical matrix.
 For doubly degenerate modes, there is a natural choice of left and right circularly polarized phonon modes, $f_{L,R}$ for which $\Im(T_R)=-\Im(T_L)$.
-If one can selectively pump one such polarization, the antisymmetric term will generate three-spin chiral interactions with a linear dependence on the drive asymmetry,
+If one can selectively pump one such polarization (see Sec. \ref{sec:SPpump} for details), the antisymmetric term will generate three-spin chiral interactions with a linear dependence on the drive asymmetry,

 In the rest of the paper, without loss of generality, we consider a single pumped phonon mode, adopting the notation $\alpha=\alpha_{\eta}$ and $n_{ph} = n_{\eta}$, with $n_{ph}=n_{R}+n_{L}$ for polarized pumping.